 Denmark has a unique and powerful national identity that they are fiercely proud of, and for such a relatively small country they have no problem standing shoulder to shoulder with the rest of Europe.
 Despite this proud national identity, Danes are extremely relaxed, laid back and friendly people, as well as being extremely happy most of the time!
 So much so that Denmark is constantly being crowned the ‘happiest nation on earth’.
 The paradigm of ‘Hygge’ is essential to Danish life and probably one of the reasons they are so content, ‘Hygge’ meaning feasting and spending quality time with friends and family.

-Denmark is as liberal and tolerant as you can get, and everyone speaks perfect English (and quite often another language too thanks to the excellent educational system).
+Denmark is as liberal and tolerant as you can get, everyone speaks perfect English (and quite often another language too thanks to the excellent educational system), and are as welcoming as a nation as you can get.
 Travellers to Denmark should have very few cultural problems to navigate beyond enduring being friendly and polite at all times.

 Denmark has one of the highest standards of health care in Europe, and hospitals, pharmacies and clinics are widely available.
 If you need to see a doctor or get a prescription, you will need to pay upfront so make sure you have adequate insurance, emergency hospital treatment is given free of charge in state hospitals, but you may not be covered if you are being treated in a private hospital.
 Any citizens of the EU, UK or Switzerland should also ensure that they carry an up to date EHIC card.